QBDev0ps/DevOps-Cloud-projects/Project17.md

 We create a new file **`cert.tf`** and then we paste in the following code to create and validate a certificate AWS.

 ```
-# This entire section creates a certiface, public zone, and validates the certificate using DNS method
+# The entire section creates a certificate, public zone, and validates the certificate using DNS method.

-# Create the certificate using a wildcard for all the domains created in mytoolz
+# Create the certificate using a wildcard for all the domains created in qbdevops.co.uk
-resource "aws_acm_certificate" "mytoolz" {
+resource "aws_acm_certificate" "qbdevops" {
-  domain_name       = "*.mytoolz.tk"
+  domain_name       = "*.qbdevops.co.uk"
   validation_method = "DNS"
 }

 # calling the hosted zone
-data "aws_route53_zone" "mytoolz" {
+data "aws_route53_zone" "qbdevops" {
-  name         = "mytoolz.tk"
+  name         = "qbdevops.co.uk"
   private_zone = false
 }

 # selecting validation method
-resource "aws_route53_record" "mytoolz" {
+resource "aws_route53_record" "qbdevops" {
   for_each = {
-    for dvo in aws_acm_certificate.mytoolz.domain_validation_options : dvo.domain_name => {
+    for dvo in aws_acm_certificate.oyindamola.domain_validation_options : dvo.domain_name => {
       name   = dvo.resource_record_name
       record = dvo.resource_record_value
       type   = dvo.resource_record_type